formbricks/setup-examples/vuejs/README.md

 ## Setup Instructions we Followed

-1. Created a new React application:
+1. Created a new Vue application:

    ```sh
    npm create vue@latest